Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent native to the deserts of Mexico.

 What Are The Best Ways To Use Echeveria Elegans

-The Elegans snowball is an easy succulent to manage, making it suitable for many uses outdoors.
+Echeveria elegans a Royal Horticultural Society’s Award of Merits recipient is an easy succulent to manage, making it suitable for many uses outdoors.

-It also looks good in rock gardens.
+It also looks good in a rock garden.

 Plant in containers as a stand-alone specimen or paired with taller cactus and succulents.
 They also make a nice addition to a succulent fountain planter!